deephdc/deep-docs/source/user/modules/mods.rst

 Workflow
 ^^^^^^^^

-The data processing module prepares ML/DL datasets through standard ML steps like data filtering, data cleaning, feature extraction, feature selection for datapool building.
+The data processing (DS) module prepares datasets for machine learning purpose through standard ML steps like data filtering, data cleaning, feature extraction, feature selection for datapool building.

 The MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.

-The described MODS workflow is fully supported by the DEEP as Service and DEEP learning facility.
+The MODS workflow is fully supported by the DEEP as Service and DEEP learning facility in DEEP stack as well as comfortable local testing.
 It supposes usage of downloaded from
 `DEEP Open Catalog <https://marketplace.deep-hybrid-datacloud.eu/>`_ docker images, i.e. you need either